 Cooking times & temperature

-Cooking times vary depending on your crock pot, the thickness of the pork chops, and if they are bone-in chops or boneless.
+Cooking times will vary depending on your slow cooker, the thickness of the chops, and whether they are bone-in or boneless.
+I always check for tenderness near the end of cooking, and use an instant-read thermometer to check if the pork reaches 145°F.

-It’s best to check the chops near the end of the cooking time to see if they are tender; you may have to adjust for more or less cooking depending on the tenderness.
+It’s best to check the chops near the end of the cooking time to see if they are tender; you may need to adjust for more or less cooking depending on the tenderness.

-• Bone-In Pork Chops: Cook on low for 5 to 6 hours.
+- Bone-In Pork Chops: Cook on low for 5 to 6 hours, or High 3 to 4 hours

 FAQ’s